Trebor-Huang/history/README.md

 - Provide a coherent and up-to-date source of information in Chinese.
 - Link to important books and papers I recommend to read.

-**You can download the artifacts at [the actions tab](https://github.com/Trebor-Huang/history/actions).**
+**You can download the artifacts at [the actions tab](https://github.com/Trebor-Huang/history/actions)** (Login required).

-This is my coursework, the submitted version is `...`.
+This is my coursework.
 I will expand this even more after the submission.
 Suggestions and PR's are welcome!

 ## TODO